squidmellon/portfolio-optimization-factor-analysis/README.md

 ## Key limitations

 The analysis is entirely in-sample.
 Expected returns, covariances, weights, and performance are estimated over the same period.
 Results do not account for transaction costs, taxes, short-borrow fees, or implementation constraints.
 Mean-variance portfolios are sensitive to estimation error, and the maximum-Sharpe portfolio contains substantial short and concentrated positions.

-## Group-project attribution

-The original assignment was completed collaboratively by a three-person group.
-This repository does not claim sole authorship of the original submission.
-It presents a corrected, reorganized version for portfolio review, with the original group report preserved for transparency.